Other Policies & Procedures

 The State Government is committed to supporting Aboriginal owned businesses through the establishment of the Aboriginal Procurement Policy.
 From 1 July 2018, government departments will be required to award contracts to registered Aboriginal businesses, consistent with progressive targets increasing to three per cent.
-The targets will apply to all Government Agencies and Government Trading Enterprises when purchasing goods, services, community services and works.
+The targets will apply to all Government Agencies and Government Trading Entities when purchasing goods, services, community services and works.

 The Future of the Building Local Industry Policy and the Buy Local Policy

 The Western Australian Industry Participation Strategy (WAIPS) will include a number of elements and principles of the Buy Local Policy and Building Local Industry Policy.
 The Buy Local Policy and Building Local Industry Policy will be phased out over time.